The science of attachment parenting

 urban settings found that parents who identified themselves as

 practitioners of positive discipline were more likely to have children

 who were stress-resilient (Wyman et al 1991).

-reports that children living in stressed families (characterized by
+For example, one experimental study reports that children living in stressed families (characterized by

 marital conflict and frequent daily hassles) showed fewer overactive